zlx362211854/jsPlumb-Lasso/README.md

 });
 ```

-1. press shift and drop mouse to choose item
+1. press shift and drag mouse to choose item
 2. press ctrl + v to emit copy listener